DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FAQ.md

 ### Is my installed product version compatible with next D365 version

-Check **Version compatibility** on the Product's **Release notes**. <br> The matrix shows the DXC build versions compatiable for the Microsoft versions and builds.
+Check **Version compatibility** on the Product's **Release notes**. <br> The matrix shows the DXC build versions compatible for the Microsoft versions and builds.

 > Note: Recommended to upgrade to latest Product version at time of D365 upgrade.